chao-tic/chao-tic.github.io/_drafts/tls.markdown

 Here it goes, this is how TLS and DTV are setup!
 But who decides the -4 or `0xfffffffffffffffc` is the right offset to get to our TLS variable `main_tls_var`?

 The answer lies in the rule we touched on in the previous section: the main executable's TLS block is always placed right before the TCB.
-Essentially the compiler and the dynamic linker conspire together to come up with that number, because the TLS block and TLS offset are both known ahead of time.
+Essentially the compiler and the dynamic linker conspire together to come up with that number, because the executable's TLS block and TLS offset are both known ahead of time.

 The cooperation relies on the compiler knowing the following "facts" at build time, and the dynamic linker guaranteeing these "facts" are true at runtime:
 * The FS register points to the TCB